About Steep Rock Association

 1953

-The trustees invite 81 Steep Rock contributors to a picnic at the Clam Shell.
-Subsequent picnics include the whole town.
+The trustees invite 81 Steep Rock contributors to a picnic at the Clam Shell and publish the first map of the preserve and its trails, carriage roads, and campsites.

 1955